vmware/terraform-provider-vcfa/website/docs/d/ip_space.html.markdown

 page_title: "VMware Cloud Foundation Automation: vcfa_ip_space"
 sidebar_current: "docs-vcfa-data-source-ip-space"
 description: |-
-  Provides a VMware Cloud Foundation Automation IP Space data source.
+  Provides a data source to read an IP Space in VMware Cloud Foundation Automation.
 ---

 # vcfa\_ip\_space

-Provides a VMware Cloud Foundation Automation IP Space data source.
+Provides a data source to read an IP Space in VMware Cloud Foundation Automation.

 _Used by: **Provider**_